jnortiz/Gaussian-Sampling/README.md

 </p>

 <p>
 In focus, we have the KeyDerive algorithm that requires samples from a discrete gaussian distribution and from lattices.
 This project includes the constant-time implementation of both Ziggurat (Buchmann et al., 2014) and Knuth-Yao (Roy, Vercauteren, and Verbauwhede, 2013) sampling algorithms.
-The Gaussian sampler from ideal lattices will follow the approaches of (Lyubashevsky, and Prest, 2015).
+For Gaussian sampling in lattices, we follow the usual procedure to generate the Gram-Schmidt basis and the SampleD algorithm (Gentry et al., 2008).
 </p>